 A material weakness is a significant deficiency, or combination of significant deficiencies, that results in more than a remote likelihood that a material misstatement of the financial statements will not be prevented or detected by the District Attorney of the Fourth Judicial District's, a Component Unit of the Morehouse and Ouachita Parish Police Juries, State of Louisiana, internal control.
 Our consideration of internal control over financial reporting was for the limited purpose described in the first paragraph of this section and would not necessarily identify all deficiencies in internal control that might be significant deficiencies or material weaknesses.
-We did not identify any deficiencies in internal control over financial reporting that we consider to be material weaknesses as defined above.
+And, accordingly, would not necessarily disclose all significant deficiencies that are also considered to be material weaknesses.
+However, we believe that none of the significant deficiencies described above are material weaknesses.